gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 **Team Points**
-All points earned or deducted by an individual are to be counted towards the team’s points.
+All points earned or deducted by an individual are to be counted towards the team's points.

 _**Points Earned**_
 - +20 Points for each team present at the scheduled start time of the quiz.